MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/multiple-publisher-shared-component-failure.md

 > Microsoft.Crm.CrmException: The uninstall operation will delete the base layer for the component ‘&lt;Component Name&gt;’ with id '&lt;Component Id&gt;’.
 The operation cannot continue because there are other managed layers over the base layer.
 You can use the solution layers to find out which other solutions are blocking the operation.

-To determine if the solution component's base layer and immediate above layer is from different publiser [view the solution layers for the component](/power-apps/maker/data-platform/solution-layers#view-the-solution-layers-for-a-component).
+To determine if the solution component's base layer and immediate above layer is from different publisher [view the solution layers for the component](/power-apps/maker/data-platform/solution-layers#view-the-solution-layers-for-a-component).
 [Learn more about solution layering](/power-platform/alm/solution-layers-alm).

 ## Cause

 The [publisher of the solution](/power-platform/alm/solution-concepts-alm#solution-publisher) that owns the base layer determines the ownership of a component.
 The solution system doesn't allow the change of component ownership from one publisher to another.
 Deletion or upgrade operations that result in change of publisher of the base layer results in failure.

-For example, when the base layer of a component is owned by a publisher, and there's another managed solution from a different publisher that brings in another layer of the same component.
+For example, when a publisher owns the base layer of a component, and there's another managed solution from a different publisher that brings in another layer of the same component.
 When delete of the base layer is performed, the delete results in failure as the layer above the base layer belongs to different publisher.

 Another example, when upgrade of the base layer is initiated which removes the component in the solution.
 If above layer is owned by another publisher, upgrade results in failure.

 ## Workaround

 To work around this issue, either uninstall the solution or remove the layers above the base layer that are from different publishers by removing the component through the above layer solution.
-In the source environment of the above layer solution, remove the component, export the solution by removing the above layer, and then import the solution using [upgrade  or stage for upgrade](/power-apps/maker/data-platform/update-solutions) the solutionin the target environment.
+In the source environment of the above layer solution, remove the component, export the solution by removing the above layer, and then import the solution using [upgrade  or stage for upgrade](/power-apps/maker/data-platform/update-solutions) the solution the target environment.

 ### Examples